03/30/2023

 About NewsGuard

 Launched in March 2018 by media entrepreneur and award-winning journalist Steven Brill and former Wall Street Journal publisher Gordon Crovitz, NewsGuard provides credibility ratings and detailed “Nutrition Labels” for thousands of news and information websites.
 NewsGuard rates all the news and information websites that account for 95% of online engagement across the U.S., U.K., Canada, Germany, France, Austria, Italy, and now in Australia and New Zealand.
-NewsGuard products include NewsGuard, NewsGuard for Advertisers, which helps marketers concerned about their brand safety, the Misinformation Fingerprints catalog of top false narratives online, and NewsGuard for AI, used to train generative AI such as chat bots.
+NewsGuard products include NewsGuard ratings, BrandGuard, which helps marketers concerned about their brand safety, and the Misinformation Fingerprints catalog of top false narratives online.

-In 2022, NewsGuard began rating television news and information programs and networks using criteria similar to those used to score websites but adapted for the video medium.
+In 2022, BrandGuard began to include ratings of television news and information programs and networks using criteria similar to those used to score websites but adapted for the video medium.
 NewsGuard’s TV ratings are the first to go beyond its initial ratings of websites.
-Ratings for OTT and CTV news programming and news and information podcasts will also be available for licensing in 2023.
+In May 2023, NewsGuard announced that it is also rating news and information podcasts, working with three of the largest audio platforms, which will help advertisers gain confidence in supporting highly rated podcasts.
+Ratings for CTV and OTT news programming and news and information podcasts are now available for licensing.

 NewsGuard’s ratings are conducted by trained journalists using apolitical criteria of journalistic practice.